einstine/hello-world/README.md

 # hello-world

-  this is the file to learn the development proess in the gitrhub
+  this is the file to learn the development proess in the gitrhubw